syedad218/casino-app/README.md

 - Run `npm run start` to start the react app locally
 - go to http://localhost:3000/

-> Voila! you have the app running :celebrate:
+> Voila! you have the app running :tada:

 ## App structure